beku/Argyll-Releases/icc/Readme.txt

 ICC profile I/O library (icclib), README file
 ---------------------------------------------

-Version part of Argyll V 0.70 Beta
+This version is part of Argyll V 1.10

 -------------------------------------------

-Date 2nd December 2004, Version 2.03
+Date 24 April 2009, Version 2.11

 This distribution contains source code which implements the reading and writing of color profile files that conform to the International Color